NinoZore/BMO/README.md

-# BMO
+# Project BMO
-The Robot you want too have
+3D FILES IN "3D"
+Codes files in "Files"